-- Wear rubber boots, rubber gloves, goggles, and N-95 mask. - Open windows and doors to get fresh air when you use bleach. - Mix no more than 1 cup of bleach in 1 gallon of water. - Wash the item with the bleach and water mixture. - If the surface of the item is rough, scrub the surface with a stiff brush. - Rinse the item with clean water. - Dry the item or leave it out to dry.
+- Never mix bleach with ammonia or other cleaners. - Wear rubber boots, rubber gloves, goggles, and N-95 mask. - Open windows and doors to get fresh air when you use bleach. - Mix no more than 1 cup of bleach in 1 gallon of water. - Wash the item with the bleach and water mixture. - If the surface of the item is rough, scrub the surface with a stiff brush. - Rinse the item with clean water. - Dry the item or leave it out to dry.